OXID-eSales/github-actions/docs/actions/composer_merge.md

 **backup:** *not required*, *true*
 This allows for creation of a backup of the composer.json, adding the suffix .bak.
-Setting this to false disables the backup generation.
+Setting this to false disables backup generation.

 **transform:** *required*, *no default*:
 This multiline string must contain a valid JSON object which will be merged